 From Pontese Hut cross Pian delle Muande along its left orographic side getting to a scree-gully descending from Bocchetta di Ciardonei.
 Up strenuosly the scree rising to the starting point of W Ridge; to get the other routes skirt on the right the buttress lying before the W ridge, scramble on easy slabs to the various starting (2 hours from the hut).

 HistoryThe first route realized on Becco di Valsoera was the middle-class "Leonessa-Tron" in the year 1955.

-On the stunning W face of this majestic peak had been written some of the best pages of mountaineering, since 1960, the year of the first ascent of the first high class route, the Perego-Mellano-Cavalieri, different generations of high level climbers alternated each others opening routes on this face.
+On the stunning W face of this majestic peak had been written some of the best pages of mountaineering and climbing, since 1960, the year of the first ascent of the first high class route, the Perego-Mellano-Cavalieri.
 Its routes can be compared with the most famous routes of Mont Blanc Group: the Perego-Mellano-Cavalieri (Romano Perego, teamleader, was the first Italian on the N wall of Eiger and the first climber of Denali along the Cassin route) was considered similar to Petit Dru hard routes.
 On the West wall the most important pages of climbing evolution in Gran Paradiso Group has been written.
 Afterwards, high level climbers alternated each others, realizing many other very hard modern routes with difficulties up to 8a (5.13) near (to the right and to the left) of the Perego-Mellano-Cavalieri route; very important legs of climbing evolution in the Gran Paradiso Group.